 For me, the Ningaloo Reef is the most magical place in Australia.
 Not nearly as famous (or as large) as the Great Barrier Reef, but being a fringing reef you can access it right from the beach, without a boat and with far fewer people.
-If you live in or are visiting Australia, I highly recommend making the trip – especially if you’re a fan of snorkelling.
+If you live in or are visiting Australia, I highly recommend heading to Western Australia and making the trip – especially if you’re a fan of snorkelling.
 There are two main towns/villages with access to the reef – Exmouth and Coral Bay – where you’ll find Ningaloo Reef accommodation to suit all budgets, including campgrounds, AirBnBs, luxury resorts and backpackers.

 Coral Bay or Exmouth (or Cape Range National Park)

 If you’re planning on flying directly to the reef (rather than taking a road trip from Perth) then you’ll most likely want to choose one area to base yourself.
 Exmouth is the larger town and has a bigger variety of accommodation, restaurants and other things to do.
 Coral Bay is a tiny holiday village with a lovely beach.
 The third option is to camp in Cape Range National Park, which is approx. 50km from Exmouth.

 Coral Bay has much more of a holiday vibe and pretty much everyone there is working in the tourism industry or on holiday.
 It’s very small and easy to get around on foot (though you need a car to get there!) and there are lots of activities as well as a lovely beach.

 Exmouth is a proper town.
 The airport is here so it’s quicker and easier to get to if you’re flying and there are far more facilities, such as shops, supermarkets, bars and restaurants.
 From here you can easily access Cape Range National Park where you’ll find incredible beaches, awesome hikes and lots of wildlife.
 In the actual town the beach is fairly average (by Australian standards).